gongfuren/PokemonThrowdown/README.md

 ## Install

+Latest Release:

+Click on releases above to get the latest working copy.
+This release features the fully-featured program.

-Compile in the PokemonThrowdown directory using g++. "g++ *.cpp -o PokemonThrowdown" should do the trick.
+Compile in the "PokemonThrowdown" directory using g++.
+Typing "g++ *.cpp -o PokemonThrowdown" on the command line should do the trick.

+In Progress:

+The current commit is a reworking of the game to use better programming practices.
+This is because I started this game in Spring 2013 while taking my first CS class, so it did not use the best design principles and became rather unmaintainable.

 ## Etc.